mendix/docs-site-test/content/en/docs/releasenotes/data-hub/_index.md

     * `GET` all environments for an application
     * `GET` all consumed endpoints
 * A change was made to the `POST` application API call to also allow for the `Opcenter` and `MindSphere` application types.
-* We added Data Hub Catalog integration with .
+* We added Data Hub Catalog integration with [Control Center](/developerportal/control-center/#data-hub).
 For details, see [Data Hub Administration](/developerportal/control-center/data-hub-admin/).

 ### August 19th, 2021